-Bank of America is one of the largest banking entities in the United States, so it makes sense that BOA is working to become a serious player in the competitive cash back credit card market.
-Its latest offering is a card with a unique twist.
+Bank of America is one of the largest banking entities in the United States, so it makes sense that it is working to become a serious player in the competitive cash back credit card market in 2023.

-And there is even a chance for some existing BOA banking customers to boost their cash back rewards by up to 75%.
+And there is even a chance for some existing Bank of America banking customers to boost their cash back rewards by up to 75%.

 But can this card actually earn you more cash back rewards than a card that offers a standard unlimited 2% cash back?
 That’s one of the questions I’ll try to answer for you in this card review.

-I’ve taken a close look at this Bank of America offering to see if it holds up against popular cash back cards like the Citi Double Cash, which is a card you’ll find in money expert Clark Howard’s wallet.
+I’ve taken a close look at this Bank of America offering to see if it holds up against popular cash back cards like the Citi Double Cash® Card, which is a card you’ll find in money expert Clark Howard’s wallet.

 Table of Contents

-- What Is the Bank of America Cash Rewards Card?
+- What Is the Bank of America® Customized Cash Rewards Card?

 - Card Specs and Perks

-- Bank of America Cash Rewards vs. Citi Double Cash
+- Bank of America® Customized Cash Rewards vs. Citi Double Cash® Card

 - Final Thoughts